What to do if someone keys your car

 Will claiming for a keyed car affect my no-claims discount?

-Some insurance providers will recognise that it isn’t your fault if your car is vandalised and protect your no-claims discount.
-But not all providers do this, so you’ll need to call yours and check.
+Not always.
+Some insurance providers will recognise that a keyed car isn’t your fault and protect your no-claims discount.
+But this isn’t always the case, so you’ll need to call your insurance provider to check.

 How much does it cost to repair a keyed car?